 His professional career has included work as a Deputy Yuma County Attorney, (Criminal Division) and also as a Civil County Attorney (2005-2007).
 Mr. Way worked with The Deason Law Firm (2007-2010) in Yuma, Arizona, which focuses its practice in estate planning and elder law.
 Also, he was a solo practitioner with The Way Law Firm, P.C., in Tucson from 2010-2013.
 Finally, he has worked as an adjunct professor of criminal justice at Brown Mackie College (Tucson Campus).

-Robert was admitted to the Arizona bar in 2004 and is also licensed to practice law in the District of Columbia, Federal District of Arizona, the US Tax Court, the 9th Circuit Court of Appeals, and US Department of Veteran’s Affairs.
+Robert was admitted to the Arizona bar in 2004 and is also licensed to practice law in the District of Columbia, Federal District of Arizona, the US Tax Court and the 9th Circuit Court of Appeals.

 Areas of Practice